Pregnancy Calculator — Calculate Your Due Date

 How does the pregnancy calculator work?

-The calculator uses Naegele's Rule, the globally accepted medical standard: it adds 280 days (40 weeks) to the first day of your last menstrual period to get the expected due date.
-This is the same method used by doctors and obstetricians worldwide.
+The calculator uses Naegele's Rule — the medically accepted global standard: 280 days (40 weeks) are added to the first day of your last menstrual period to get the expected due date.
+This is the same method used by obstetricians worldwide.

 Is the pregnancy calculator accurate?

-The calculator is mathematically accurate according to established medical standards.
+The calculator is mathematically accurate per accepted medical standards.
 However, the due date is a statistical estimate — only 5% of babies are born on their exact due date.
 Most births occur between weeks 38 and 42.
-A first-trimester ultrasound (weeks 8–12) is the most accurate way to confirm your due date.
+An ultrasound in the first trimester (weeks 8–12) is the most accurate way to confirm your due date.

-Pregnancy weeks are always counted from the first day of your last menstrual period, not from the date of conception.
+Pregnancy weeks are always counted from the first day of your last menstrual period, not from the conception date.
 A full-term pregnancy is 40 weeks (280 days).
-For example: if your last period started 7 weeks ago, you are in the 7th week of pregnancy.
+For example, if your last period was 7 weeks ago, you are in week 7 of pregnancy.

 When should I see a doctor to confirm my due date?

-Book your first appointment with your doctor as soon as you confirm your pregnancy.
-The first ultrasound is usually done between weeks 8 and 12 and is the most accurate for determining your due date.
-Remember, our calculator is a guide only and doesn't replace regular medical care.
+Book your first appointment as soon as you confirm you're pregnant.
+The first ultrasound is usually between weeks 8 and 12 and is the most accurate way to determine your expected due date.
+Our calculator is a guidance tool and does not replace regular medical follow-up.